 How to Edit an Instagram Post: First off, Should You?

 There are two schools of thought here.
 One being, yes if you see that there’s an error or if you’re not totally satisfied with how the post turned out upon revisiting it, then by all means go ahead and make it perfect.
-Your account is reflective of you and therefore, you want to ensure that it truly is eye catching and, well, correct.
+Your account is reflective of you and therefore, you want to ensure that it truly is eye-catching and, well, correct.
 If it’s an account for your business, it needs to look professional.

 So to edit or not to edit…that’s totally your call.
 Just be sure to weigh the plusses and minuses first.
 Ideally, prior to posting anything, you will check it, double check it and yes, even triple check it for accuracy and quality.
 This way you won’t have to worry about going back and editing.
 But if you do decide you want to edit…